How to Hire an EU MDR Literature Search (or CER) Writer and What to Look For

-With the upcoming transition to the Medical Device Regulation (MDR) 2017/745 in May 2021, medical device manufacturers are facing constant monitoring and life-cycle management of their clinical data.
+With the upcoming transition to the EU MDR ( Medical Device Regulation (MDR) 2017/745) in May 2021, medical device manufacturers are facing constant monitoring and life-cycle management of their clinical data.
 In the European Union, the Clinical Evaluation Report (CER) is critical to obtaining the initial CE-marking and it must be updated continuously throughout the lifetime of the device.

-Why should I hire a literature search writer when I already have a regulatory team?
+Why should I hire an mdr literature search writer ?

-Even in companies who already have a well-established regulatory and quality department, hiring an external literature search writer might be worth the expense.
+Even in medical device companies who already have a well-established regulatory and quality department, hiring an external literature search writer might be worth the expense.

 In smaller companies, the regulatory and quality department frequently comprises a single person or teams of one to three people.
 In bigger companies with global reach, ensuring regulatory and quality compliance over several markets and product lines is complicated and time-consuming, even in larger teams.
 In either scenario, internal staff might simply not have the time required for a well-planned and well-executed literature search.